 Swim Lesson Length for Children 6-9 Years Old

-The typical lesson duration for children between the age of 6-9 years old is 45 minutes to 1 hour.
-Children around this age have longer attention spans and have the ability to learn more complex techniques and water safety skills.
-It’s still wise to incorporate activities and games to keep the children engaged and focused.
+Children between the ages of 6-9 should have swimming lessons that are 45 minutes to 1 hour long.
+These children have longer attention spans and can learn more complex techniques and water safety skills.
+Be sure to incorporate activities and games to keep children interested and excited!
+Here is what we have on offer.